CS50Stanford/GithubWorkshop/README.md

 ### What is Github?
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects without always having to be in the same place.

 This tutorial will teach you GitHub essentials like repositories, branches, commits, and pull requests.
 You’ll create your own Hello World repository and learn GitHub’s Pull Request workflow, a popular way to create and review code.
+The tutorial relies on using the command line interface, but all of these tasks can also be done without using the command line.

 ### Setup Instructions
 To follow along this tutorial, you need to have **(1) a Github account** and **(2) Install Git on your computer/machine**.
+If you choose not to install Git on your machine, refer to the slides on how to use Git without the command line!

 #### 1. Getting a Github Account
 Navigating to www.github.com will lead you to the Github home page where you can sign up for an account.
 When signing up, choose the **free** personal plan option, which will let you create unlimited public repositories.
 Later in this guide, we walk you through how to activate your snazzy **student package**.

 #### 2. Installing Git
+For this step, it is easiest if you just refer to Github's default setup article: https://help.github.com/articles/set-up-git/

+Follow the instructions for:
+- Downloading/Installing the lastest version of Git,
+- Setting your username in Git, and
+- Setting your email in Git

+After doing this step, you should be able to type "git" into your command line and get meaningful output.

+### You're All Set!